-- 26. The examiners' recommended action requires the authorities to implement legislation to enable law enforcement agencies and other competent authorities to provide the widest range of international co-operation to their foreign counterparts.
+34. The examiners' recommended action requires the authorities to implement legislation to enable law enforcement agencies and other competent authorities to provide the widest range of international co-operation to their foreign counterparts.
 The follow-up report of May 2010 indicated that the FIU and the Central Bank have the power to share information with local and foreign authorities under the FIUTTA and the FIA respectively.
-The follow-up report of November 2012 indicated that amendments to the FIUTTA allow for the FIU to disseminate financial intelligence and information to local and foreign authorities and affiliates within the intelligence community. - 27.
-With regard to the ability of the TTSEC to provide the widest range of international cooperation, Section 19(2) of the SA allows for the TTSEC to co-operate with and provide and receive information with other securities or financial regulatory authorities, law enforcement agencies and other government agencies or regulatory authorities in Trinidad and Tobago or elsewhere.
+The follow-up report of November 2012 indicated that amendments to the FIUTTA allow for the FIU to disseminate financial intelligence and information to local and foreign authorities and affiliates within the intelligence community.

+- 35. With regard to the ability of the TTSEC to provide the widest range of international cooperation, Section 19(2) of the SA allows for the TTSEC to co-operate with and provide and receive information with other securities or financial regulatory authorities, law enforcement agencies and other government agencies or regulatory authorities in Trinidad and Tobago or elsewhere.
 Additionally, section 19(4) allows the TTSEC to enter into MOUs with any agency of a foreign government or regulatory body responsible for supervision of the financial services industry in furtherance of the purposes of the SA.
 It is noted that section 6(i) of the SA stipulates that one of the functions of the TTSEC is to ensure compliance with POCA and any other AML/CFT law.
 As such, the above provisions comply with the examiners' recommendation for the TTSEC to be able to provide the widest range of international co-operation.
-Statistics on this matter should be provided in future follow-up reports. - 28.
-The authorities have advised that an MOU between the Financial Investigation Division (FID) of Jamaica and the FIU was signed on November 13, 2012.
-With regard to implementation, from July to December 2012, the FID assisted with one external investigation and the FIU handled 15 incoming requests and sent 6 outgoing requests to foreign authorities.
+Statistics on this matter should be provided in future follow-up reports. - 36.
+During the period January July 2013, the FIU entered into MOUs with three other FIUs namely St. Vincent, Montserrat and Guyana.
+A draft MOU has also been agreed with the FIU of Suriname and the intention is to have the document signed at the next CFATF Plenary.
+Additionally a draft MOU has been agreed with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) and is expected to be signed before the next Egmont Plenary in February 2014.
+The FIU is also in negotiations with several other foreign FIUs to sign MOUs. - 37.
+With regard to implementation, from January to July 2013, the FID assisted with one external investigation and the FIU handled 22 incoming requests and sent 8 outgoing requests to foreign authorities.
 The above measures fully comply with the examiners' recommendations with regard to implementing appropriate legislation.
 Statistics suggest that the FIU and the FIB are implementing the provisions.
+Consequently, this Recommendation is fully compliant.